-Effective January 1, 2007, the Company adopted FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48").
+Effective January 1, 2007, the Company adopted FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
 FIN 48 clarifies the accounting for liabilities related to tax return positions that may be deemed to be uncertain.
 The adoption of FIN 48 did not result in a material adjustment to the Company's liability for uncertain tax positions.
-On January 1, 2007 the Company carried a liability for uncertain tax positions of \$21,300, including \$3,761 for interest and related charges.
+On January 1, 2007 the Company carried a liability for uncertain tax positions of \$21,300, including approximately \$3,800 for interest and related charges.
 In the event that all of these liabilities were resolved favorably, the Company would reduce its income tax provision by approximately \$11,800, thereby lowering its effective tax rate.
+In the six-month period ended June 30, 2007, there were no material changes to these liabilities.

-The Company's policy is to include interest and related charges in its income tax provision.
+The Company's policy is to include interest and penalties in its income tax provision.
 The Company or its subsidiaries files income tax returns in federal, various state, and foreign jurisdictions.
 With few exceptions, the Company is no longer subject to U.S. federal, state and local, or non-U.S. income tax examinations by tax authorities for years before 2003.